 This is given as a decimal number due to the complexity of the algorithm, so it’s always worth rounding to the nearest whole in order to get a simpler prediction.
-Therefore a team with an expected score of 0.72, for example, is more likely to score one goal than zero.
+Therefore a team with an expected score of 0.72, for example, is more likely to score one goal.

 So, let’s say you wanted to bet on a game between Newcastle and West Ham.
-The Expected Goals data may be suggesting that Newcastle is expected to score 0.84 goals and West Ham 1.67.
+The Expected Goals data looks like this –

 In this instance, West Ham would have the edge according to the metric, with Newcastle expected to score one and West Ham just about scraping two goals.
 Here’s how Sky sometimes display the data –